-This small evergreen shrub grows to a mature height of 3-5 feet, with a slightly greater spread.
-Branches grow upright.
+Emerald Gaiety grows to a mature height of 3 to 5 feet, with a slightly greater spread.
+The branches grow upright.
 Despite being classified as a shrub (bush), Emerald Gaiety euonymus can be grown as a vine.
-If this is how you would like to use the plant in your landscaping, provide support and train it up the support, tying the branches up with twine, etc. The plant is grown for its variegated leaves, which sport green centers and white edges.
+If this is how you would like to use the plant in your landscaping, provide support and train the branches up the support, tying them up with twine or tape.
+Emerald Gaiety is prized for its variegated leaves, which sport emerald green centers and creamy white edges.
 This is a slow-to-moderate grower.

 Landscaping Uses for Emerald Gaiety Euonymus

-As small shrubs, they work well in foundation plantings.
+As small shrubs, Emerald Gaiety euonymus work well in foundation plantings.
 Some people use them as ornamental hedge plants ("ornamental" because they are not tall enough to provide privacy).
-Massed together, Emerald Gaiety euonymus shrubs can serve as a ground cover.
+When massed together, they can also serve as a ground cover.
 And since they can assume the form of a vine if given support, some homeowners train them up a mailbox post.
 Indeed, because these plants are tough, tolerating pollution and drought moderately well, they are effective in mailbox plantings.

 One thing to watch out for when you grow Emerald Gaiety euonymus (and other two-toned types, as well) is a reversion.
 That is, the shrub over time will likely try to revert back to the way the species plant looks and push out new branches with leaves that are all green.
 Prune off those shoots when you find them.

 Attacks of scale insects are another thing to keep an eye out for.
 If you can catch this problem in time (while it is still minor), repeated sprayings of Neem oil insecticide (it is organic) may do the trick.

 Using Wintercreeper for Winter Interest